mbaangel/DataS/Sprint01/README.md

 You will consume and use data from two sources.

 The first one is a Brazilian e-commerce public dataset of orders made at the Olist Store, provided as CSVs files.
 This is real commercial data, that has been anonymized.
-The dataset has information on 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
-Its features allow viewing orders from multiple dimensions: from order status, price, payment, and freight performance to customer location, product attributes and finally reviews written by customers.
-You will find an image showing the database schema at `images/data_schema.png`.
-To get the dataset please download it from this [link](https://drive.google.com/file/d/1HIy4LNNQESuXUj-u_mNJTCGCRrCeSbo-/view?usp=share_link), extract the `dataset` folder from the `.zip` file and place it into the root project folder.
-See `ASSIGNMENT.md`, section **Project Structure** to validate you've placed the dataset as it's needed.

 The second source is a public API: https://date.nager.at.
 You will use it to retrieve information about Brazil's Public Holidays and correlate that with certain metrics about the delivery of products.